Words and Pics: Rich Norman

 With the waist, knee pad height and knee pad tabs adjusted accordingly, the fit feels tailor made, highly ergonomic and built for mobility.
 These trousers feel part of you.

 Without adjusting the trousers properly, they feel like a sack of shit tied up with string.
 So please, do take the time to adjust them properly to get the best out of them.

-Here I am putting the knee pads through their paces.
-I spend a lot of time on my knees in woodland (that sounds wrong), but the knee pads work perfectly.
-It’s like wearing an external set, but without the annoyance of pad slippage and twisting, and without the discomfort of straps tight enough for the pad to behave itself.
+I spend a lot of time on my knees in woodland (that sounds wrong), but the pads work perfectly to save my knees.
+It’s like wearing an external set of pads, but without the annoyance of pad slippage and twisting; and without the discomfort of straps tight enough for the pad to behave itself.

-After a day’s airsoft, all the mud on the knees is in the right place which shows how well the knee pads stay put and move with you…not least due to the colour-matched four-way stretch softshell gussets which start at the lower thigh.
+After a day in the woods, all the mud on the knees is in the right place which shows how well the knee pads stay put and move with you…not least due to the colour-matched four-way stretch softshell gussets which start at the lower thigh.

 Oh – and cats love Crye.